efdevcon/pretix-eth-payment-plugin/README.rst

 Pretix Ethereum Payment Provider
 ==========================

+!!
+This plugin is not ready for simple 3rd party production use *yet* - if you want to use it you must really understand the code !!
+PRs to make it production ready and more eyes on this code are most welcome!

 This is a plugin for `pretix`_.
 This plugin supports both Ethereum and DAI.

 Development setup